ReX-XAI/ReX/docs/config.md

 - if not found then revert to original size, move, and start again - how many times?
 TODO find out what this is and expose to user
 - if can't find anything, returns global explanation -->

+`strategy = 'spotlight'`

-This option is currently disabled.
+Multi-explanation method (only spotlight is currently implemented).

 <!-- method = 'spotlight' -->
 <!-- Multi-explanation method (only spotlight is currently implemented). -->